 Publications & Working Papers

-GOAL has held a series of “Informal Dialogues” to broaden its knowledge and acquire a better understanding of the impact of climate change, world ecosocial, technological, financial and political events its action research and services.
+Over time, GOAL held a series of “Informal Dialogues” to broaden its knowledge and acquire a better understanding of some key issues :

 For further information and reference materials please firstname.lastname@example.org